sagarghimire123/Mathbot-Gen-AI/README.md

 After creating these files we run certain commands in terminal of respective IDE

- pip install -r requirements.txt-- This will install all the dependencies reuired.
+ pip install -r requirements.txt-- This will install all the dependencies.

- streamlit run math.py -- This will run the code in default web browser.
+ streamlit run math.py -- This will run the code in default web browser using streamlit framework.